colbyfayock/colbyfayock.com/src/_posts/making-sense-of-google-analytics-and-the-traffic-to-your-website.md

 ### Why do I need Google Analytics?

-You don’t /need/ it, but the amount of insights you get even with an out of the box setup can be powerful for a developer trying to get more traffic to their blog or a business trying to optimize their funnel.
+You don’t _need_ it, but the amount of insights you get even with an out of the box setup can be powerful for a developer trying to get more traffic to their blog or a business trying to optimize their funnel.
 Doing so allows you to answer some simple questions such as:

 * Where is my traffic coming from?
 * What pages get the most traffic?